 I mentioned she wanted a muzzle brake.
 This was a make it or brake it requirement.
 And it wasn’t just a muzzle brake, it was a “removable” muzzle brake.
 Mainly because I had already started the process of obtaining a silencer for my hunting rifle and she wanted a can for herself.

 Needless to say the Kimber rifle hit all of the desired qualities.
 It was chambered for 6.5 Creedmoor.
 It was light.
 It had a removable muzzle brake.
 And as such, we purchased it.

 Out of the box, the rifle isn’t range or field ready.
 It doesn’t come stock with any sights or optics.
 It goes without saying, that needs to be addressed.
 This rifle was outfitted with a Vortex Diamondback 3.5-10×50 scope and a sling.

 At the range, the rifle is a dream come true.
 The rifle was a nail driver.
 Regardless of the ammunition it was fed, it was easy to achieve sub-MOA groups.
 Of course, this implies that the shooter was doing their part and minimizing their contribution to the rifles accuracy.

-  After the first range trip, we did run into a small issue where the muzzle break was seized in place.
-A call to Kimber America resulted in a purchase for a muzzle break removal tool (which we paid for).
-Even with the tool, which was just a metal rod with a key ring, the muzzle break would not budge.
-After a second call, the rifle was shipped back to Kimber so they could remove the muzzle break and it was shipped back in less than two weeks.
-Not sure if they did anything more to it, but since that day the muzzle break has not seized even after several subsequent range trips.
+After the first range trip, we did run into a small issue where the muzzle brake was seized in place.
+A call to Kimber America resulted in a purchase for a muzzle brake removal tool (which we paid for).
+Even with the tool, which was just a metal rod with a key ring, the muzzle brake would not budge.
+After a second call, the rifle was shipped back to Kimber so they could remove the muzzle brake and it was shipped back in less than two weeks.
+Not sure if they did anything more to it, but since that day the muzzle brake has not seized even after several subsequent range trips.

 At this point, we believe the rifle is field ready.
 But it’s yet to be taken out to field.
 When it is, I’m certain I’ll publish another post about it.